FLORENTINO DAS, The Philippine Sinbad, Conqueror of the Pacific |

 After wandering about, Das found a local teacher who sent a message by wire informing the Navy and the Manila authorities of his historic completion of his 5,000 mile Hawaii-to-Philippines voyage .
 It was only then that the nation learned and rejoiced of Das’ incredible feat.

-A flotilla of boats and ships blow their horns to welcome Florentino Das and Lady Timarau
+A flotilla of boats and ships blow their horns to welcome Florentino Das and Lady Timarau in Manila Bay where a crowd also gathered for a glimpse of the intrepid Filipino hero.
+May 4, 1956. |

 As he was whisked off to Manila escorted by vessels of the Philippine Navy, he made a quick stopover at Allen, his hometown, where the returning son, was reunited with his family.
 The town that nurtured his dreams gave him an ecstatic welcome, with an all-day affair that included a High Mass in gratitude for his safe passage, a noontime banquet and an evening dance.

-In Manila, en route to the Malacañang Palace, a colorful fluvial parade greeted him on Pasig.
+In Manila, en route to the MalacaƱang Palace, a colorful fluvial parade greeted him on Pasig.
 No less than Pres.
 Ramon Magsaysay received Das, and praised him for his amazing feat that not even admirals could not have done.
 The president dubbed him as honorary commodore of the Philippine Navy, this, on top of his Legion of Honor.
 The Mayor of Manila, Arsenio Lacson, not to to be outdone, gave him the keys to the city.
 Florentino Das basked in the adulation of his fellow Filipinos in the “happiest day of his life”.

 Time and tide.